Car Accidents With Out-of-State Drivers in North Carolina

 What to Do After a Car Accident With an Out-of-State Driver

-If you’re involved in an accident in North Carolina, whether as a resident or an out-of-state driver, certain steps can protect your rights and improve your chances of a successful claim:
+If you’re involved in a car accident in North Carolina, whether as a resident or an out-of-state driver, certain steps can protect your rights and improve your chances of a successful claim:

 • Report the Accident: Always call the police to report the accident and ensure a formal report is created.

-• Document the Scene: Take photos of the accident scene, damage to all vehicles involved, and any visible injuries.
+• Document the Scene: Take photos of the crash scene, damage to all vehicles involved, and any visible injuries.

-• Exchange Information: Collect contact and insurance information from all parties.
+• Exchange Information: Collect contact and insurance information from the other driver.
+Get contact details from witnesses.

 • Seek Medical Attention: Seeking treatment protects your health, and documentation is crucial for seeking compensation.